-Paintball guns have been a serious part of exciting recreation for a long time now.
-Over the last couple of decades, however, as interest has increased, so has the technology.
-What used to be the cream of the crop can hardly hold its own in battle these days.
-Whether you already have a full arsenal or are looking to buy your first paintball gun, it is important that you are choosing between the best paintball guns on the market.
-Whether you and your squad are beginner, intermediate, players who basically do this for a living, or somewhere in between, there will be an ideal gun for you featured in this article.
+Whether you already have a paintball gear bag loaded to the brim or are looking to buy your first paintball gun, it is important that you are choosing between the best paintball guns on the market.
+Whether you and your squad are beginner, intermediate, or pro paintball players who do this for a living, or somewhere in between, there will be an ideal gun for you featured in this article.

-We take a deep dive into firing modes, balls per second, paintball markers, bolt system options, makes and styles (do you want a rifle or a paintball pistol?) and more.
-Some are looking for a collapsible stock while others care more about the finer details, such as the spool valve.
+In this article we take a deep dive into the various features of paintball markers, firing modes, balls per second, bolt system options, makes and styles, budgets and more.
+Some are looking for a low cost way into the game while others care more about the finer details, such as break beam eyes and tool-less disassembly.
 Some want mechanical markers, some want electronic, and some want an old school pump.
 Regardless, we’re here to help you find the right paintball gun for you.

 - Let’s take a look at the best paintball gun of 2020.

 - Why you should trust us?